hmon05/Dindo-Bot/README.md

 ## Use Cases

-- Auto-connect to your Dofus account(s).
+- Auto-connect to your Dofus account(s). :key:
 - Move around the map & save time for long dungeon paths, [paths](paths) pull requests are welcome :pray:.
 - Farming & jobs (:construction: this part still needs to be improved, also, the bot cannot handle fights yet :warning:).
 - Automated actions like flood :speech_balloon:.